Many things happen at the museum and around it all year long, For a full description of events, please visit our EVENTS PAGE HERE.

 This year our member's children had the chance to participate in the Marine Corp League 4th of July Parade.
 We celebrated Independence day with a "Fourth of July" themed mini-train!

-We just celebrated Morris's birthday at the Museum!
+We just celebrated Jim's birthday at the Museum!
 Did you know that you can have a birthday party at the museum too?
 Visit our Birthday Party page to find out how!